tetcoin/tetcore/.maintain/monitoring/grafana-dashboards/README_dashboard.md

 - `instance` referring to a single scrape target (see [Prometheus docs for details](https://prometheus.io/docs/concepts/jobs_instances/)).

-- `network` referring to the Blockchain network e.g. Kusama.
+- `network` referring to the Blockchain network e.g. Metrocoin.